Post

 Some confusion in the documentation

-The fact that reads in READ UNCOMMITTED are not consistent is indeed documented, but the relevant paragraph seems off to me:
+The fact that reads in READ UNCOMMITTED are not consistent is indeed documented, but the relevant paragraph is somewhat unclear:

 SELECT statements are performed in a nonlocking fashion, but a possible earlier version of a row might be used.
 Thus, using this isolation level, such reads are not consistent.
 This is also called a dirty read.
 Otherwise, this isolation level works like READ COMMITTED.

 First, a “possible earlier version of a row” might definitely not be used, contrary to what the documentation says.
-That’s exactly the point of not using MVCC, that undo logs cannot be used to provide consistent snapshots by reconstructing previous versions of a row.
-This statement is even directly contradicted by the source code.
+That’s exactly the point of not using MVCC, that undo logs cannot be used to provide consistent snapshots by reconstructing previous versions of a row (see also this comment in the source code).

 A good use case for READ UNCOMMITTED

-Because this lack of read consistency in READ UNCOMMITTED can lead to surprising results, including things like an UPDATE statement appearing to insert additional rows, my recommendation is to only use this isolation level if the explicit goal of a query is to view uncommitted date.
+Because this lack of read consistency in READ UNCOMMITTED can lead to surprising results, including things like an UPDATE statement appearing to insert or delete rows, my recommendation is to only use this isolation level if the explicit goal of a query is to view uncommitted data.

 I’ve seen one such use case.
 When working with ORMs, sometimes it can be unclear what’s happening at the database level.
 If you stop the application or the test mid-transaction, either with a breakpoint or with a long sleep instruction, and you log into the database, you won’t be able to see what the application is doing with the data, because MySQL usually prevents dirty reads.
 But you can disable this behaviour with: